US Fulbright Logo

 6 Months

-Candidates must be citizens or nationals of the United States of America at the time of application (permanent residence is not sufficient).
+Candidates must be citizens or nationals of the United States of America at the time of application.

 Dual citizens of the U.S. and Slovakia are eligible for consideration.
 U.S. citizens currently residing in Slovakia are ineligible for consideration.

-Candidates with dual U.S./other country citizenship may be accepted for a Fulbright grant to Slovakia but must always enter Slovakia on their U.S. passports and must have permanent residence in the U.S.
+Candidates with dual U.S./other country citizenship may be accepted for a Fulbright grant to Slovakia, but must always enter Slovakia on their U.S. passports and must permanently reside in the U.S.

 Degree Level of Applicant

-Additional Information: Slovak language proficiency is not required.
-Some study of the Slovak language before arrival is encouraged to promote deeper engagement and grantee’s integration within the host community.
+Slovak language proficiency is not required.
+Some study of the Slovak language before arrival is encouraged to support cultural immersion and deeper engagement with the host community.

 Placement Type